-- 1.1 Look through the titles of the papers presented at several recent conferences hosted by the USENIX Association (The Advanced Computing Systems Association); you can find the conference proceedings at www.usenix.org.
-To get a better idea of what an individual paper is about, click the title to show the abstract, which is a short summary of the paper.
-Based on titles and abstracts, pick out a few papers that you think would make interesting supplementary reading as you work your way through this book.
-Write down a list showing the bibliographic information for the papers you selected and, as near as you can estimate, where in this book's table of contents they would be appropriate to read. - 1.2 Conduct a simple experiment in which you take some action on a computer system and observe what the response is.
+1.2 Conduct a simple experiment in which you take some action on a computer system and observe what the response is.
 You can choose any action you wish and any computer system for which you have appropriate access.
 You can either observe a quantitative result, such as how long the response takes or how much output is produced, or a qualitative result, such as in what form the response arrives.
 Now, try replicating the experiment.
 Do you always get the same result?
 Similar ones?
 Are there any factors that need to be controlled in order to get results that are at least approximately repeatable?
 For example, to get consistent times, do you need to reboot the system between each trial and prevent other people from using the system?
 To get consistent output, do you need to make sure input files are kept unchanged?
 If your action involves a physical device, such as a printer, do you have to control variables such as whether the printer is stocked with paper?
 Finally, write up a careful report, in which you explain both what experiment you tried and what results you observed.
 You should explain how repeatable the results proved to be and what limits there were on the repeatability.
 You should describe the hardware and software configuration in enough detail that someone else could replicate your experiment and would be likely to get similar results.

 The idea that an operating system should isolate computations from unwanted interactions, and yet support desirable interactions, has a long heritage.
-A 1962 paper [34] by Corbató, Daggett, and Daley points out that "different user programs if simultaneously in core memory may interfere with each other or the supervisor program so some form of memory protection mode should be available when operating user programs."
-However, that same paper goes on to say that although "great care went into making each user independent of the other users...it would be a useful extension of the system if this were not always the case," so that the computer system could support group work, such as war games.
+A 1962 paper [38] by Corbató, Daggett, and Daley points out that "different user programs if simultaneously in core memory may interfere with each other or the supervisor program so some form of memory protection mode should be available when operating user programs."
+However, that same paper goes on to say that although "great care went into making each user independent of the other users . . . it would be a useful extension of the system if this were not always the case," so that the computer system could support group work, such as war games.

 Middleware is not as well-known to the general public as operating systems are, though commercial information-system developers would be lost without it.
-One attempt to introduce middleware to a somewhat broader audience was Bernstein's 1996 survey article [16].
+One attempt to introduce middleware to a somewhat broader audience was Bernstein's 1996 survey article [17].

 The USENIX Association, mentioned in Exploration Project 1.1, is only one of several very fine professional societies holding conferences related to the subject matter of this book.
 The reason why I specifically recommended looking through their proceedings is that they tend to be particularly accessible to students.
 In part this is because USENIX focuses on bringing practitioners and academics together; thus, the papers generally are pragmatic without being superficial.
-For recent papers, the full text is not available on their web site.
-However, any college or university can get free access to the papers, as well as other significant benefits for students.
+The full text is available on their web site.